 The light source periodically flashes on and off in less than 1 second.
-When the light source is off, the PMT measures the Dark Count.
+When the light source is off, the PMT measures the dark count.
 That is, the background light incident upon the PMT when the light source is off.
-Ideally, this should be 0, however readings up to 1000 are normal, as are small fluctuations.
+Ideally, this should be 0, however readings from 0 to 500 are normal, as are small fluctuations.